LiteOS

-Huawei LiteOS was a lightweight real-time operating system (RTOS) developed by Huawei.
-It is an open source, POSIX compliant operating system for Internet of things (IoT) devices, released under a three-clause BSD license.
+Huawei LiteOS is a discontinued lightweight real-time operating system (RTOS) developed by Huawei.
+It is a POSIX compliant operating system for Internet of things (IoT) devices, and free and open-source software, released under a BSD 3-clause license.
 Microcontrollers of different architectures such as ARM (M0/3/4/7, A7/17/53, ARM9/11), x86, and RISC-V are supported by the project.
-Huawei LiteOS is part of Huawei's '1+8+N' Internet of Things solution, and has been featured in a number of open source development kits and industry offerings.
+Huawei's LiteOS is part of their '1+8+N' Internet of things system, and has been featured in several open source software development kits and industry offerings.

 Smartwatches by Huawei and its former Honor brand run LiteOS.
-LiteOS has since been incorporated into the IoT-oriented HarmonyOS with open source OpenHarmony.
+LiteOS variants of kernels has since been incorporated into the IoT-oriented HarmonyOS with open source OpenHarmony.

 History

 On 20 May 2015, at the Huawei Network Conference, Huawei proposed the '1+2+1' Internet of Things solution and release the IoT operating system named Huawei LiteOS.
+It has been reported development of the real-time operating system goes back as far as 2012.